ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/README.md

 # Ergo Headless dApp Framework

-The premier Rust framework for developing Ergo Headless dApps easily via a streamlined interface.
+The premier Rust framework for developing Ergo Headless dApps easily.
 The Ergo Headless dApp Framework provides developers with the very first portable UTXO-based headless dApp development framework on any blockchain.

 ## Project Goals
 1. Enable developers to write their off-chain logic once using the HDF to create their own headless dApps, thereby targeting all platforms (desktop, web, mobile).